 While computing deductions, certain compliance standards as per GST laws must be ensured:

-• Threshold Limits: TDS provisions kick in only if the aggregate invoice value from a particular supplier exceeds ₹2.5 lakhs in a financial year.
+- Threshold Limits: TDS provisions kick in only if the aggregate invoice value from a particular supplier exceeds ₹2.5 lakhs in a financial year.
 Hence, this threshold limit needs compliance.
-Any payments below this limit should not be considered.
+They must exclude any payments that fall below the specified limit.

-• Itemized Breakup: The entire TDS amount cannot be disclosed in a consolidated manner.
-It has to be split supplier-wise across goods and services, showing respective invoice references and amounts deducted from each.
+- Itemized Breakup: They cannot disclose the entire TDS amount in a consolidated manner.
+Instead, they must split it supplier-wise across goods and services, providing respective invoice references and deducted amounts.

-• Timely Deposit Into Government Account: As per Section 51(5), the amounts deducted have to be necessarily deposited by the deductor into the appropriate government account by the 10th of the succeeding month to avoid interest liability.
+- Timely Deposit Into Government Account: As per Section 51(5), they must deposit the deducted amounts into the appropriate government account by the 10th of the succeeding month to avoid interest liability.

 By adhering to thresholds, rate accuracy, itemization requirements, monthly deposits, and liability limits protocols, organizations can ensure compliance standards in TDS implementation.